 Do not log the event in the database, but still send it to daemons that are listening for this type of event, such as those being used to generate notifications.
-Note that eventd and alarmd don’t process this type of events.
+Note that eventd and alarmd do not process this type of event.

 This applies only to traps coming in via trapd.
 This will cause trapd to discard the trap without creating an event.
 Other daemons that are listening for this type of event will not receive this event.

 A severity for this event type.
 Possible values range from

 Critical.
 Refer to our notes on severities for tips on how to best set the event levels.